DSL-UOW/XPlaM/README.md

 1. Import an AgentSpeak(L) plans (in xml format).
 2. Import an alternative sequence of actions and object state transitions (in csv fromat).
-3. Import your knowledge based (in txt fromat).
+3. Import your knowledge base (in txt fromat).
 4. From the Action Frame, select the plugin action context Recognition.